- Maryland Sports Betting

 Is Online Sports Betting Legal in Maryland?

 Yes.
 Online sports betting is legal in Maryland but has not yet launched.
-State officials are hopeful online sports betting will be live sometime in 2022.
+Retail sports betting went live on December 9.
+State officials are hopeful online sports betting will be live late in 2022, though there isn't a clear timeline at the moment due to regulatory red tape.

 Are Maryland sports betting sites safe?